cambiotraining/quarto-course-template/materials/01-render_guidelines.md

 - Clone the repository `git clone <repo>` (or run `git pull` to update your local clone).
 - Write materials in the markdown/notebook files in the `materials/` directory.
   You can organise files in sub-directories (e.g. if they are part of a top-level section).
-- Edit the `materials/_sidebar.yml` file to adjust the sidebar layout.
+- Edit the `materials/_chapters.yml` file to adjust the chapter layout.
 - Data files and/or scripts for the participants can be saved in `course_files/{data,scripts}`, respectively.
 - Build the site locally with `quarto render`.
 Open the file `_site/index.html` to view your changes.
 - Add, commit and push changes to the repository.